mulderp/mulderp.github.com/_posts/2017-08-21-beethoven-on-coursera.md

 ---
 layout: post
-title: Books on physical software
+title: Finding Beethoven on Coursera
 tags: music
 ---
 The summer time I was lucky enough to find more time for reading as usual.
 Here are some books that I touched: